Zoe Williams (physician)

-Dr. Zoe Marie Williams (born 3 April 1980) is an English television personality.
+Zoe Marie Williams (born 3 April 1980) is an English television personality.
 Trained and practising as a physician, Williams rose to media prominence as Amazon in the UK television series Gladiators.
 Williams had previously played rugby, appearing with the Blaydon Women's Rugby Football Club in the Premiership Division.

 Medical career

 Williams graduated from the University of Newcastle upon Tyne medical school in 2007.
-She gained experience in many specialist fields within medicine including A&E, Cardiology, Respiratory and Acute medicine, Surgery, Dermatology, Oncology, Obstetrics and Gynaecology.
+Like her contemporaries, she gained junior doctor experience in many specialist fields within medicine including A&E, Cardiology, Respiratory and Acute medicine, Surgery, Dermatology, Oncology, Obstetrics and Gynaecology.
 She currently practises as an NHS general practitioner in London.

-Her specialist interests include preventive medicine, sports medicine and tackling chronic health through lifestyle measures such as healthy eating and physical activity.
+Her specialist interests include preventive medicine, sports medicine and tackling chronic ill health through lifestyle measures such as healthy eating and physical activity.
 She is clinical lead of Public Health England's GP clinical champion network and also leads on work to promote physical activity and healthy lifestyle with the Royal College of General Practitioners.